alexyin2/Linear-Regression_Python_Not_Using_sklearn/README.md

 ### New Question: Least Square Vs Gradient Descent
 After I've tried to code the algorithms by myself, a question popped up in my mind.

-What's the difference between using Least Square and using Gradient Descent
+What's the difference between using Least Square and using Gradient Descent?

 We know that if using Least square, there should be an inverse of X matrix, which implies that each variables should not be a linear combination of other variables.